tomhendra/courses/14-fem-beginner/4-javascript-from-fundamentals-to-functional-js-v2/README.md

     }
   } else {
     return console.error(
-      'Invalid argument provided: List must be an array or an object.'
+      'Invalid argument: List must be an array or an object.'
     );
   }
 };